pratik52/pratik52/content/posts/Loonshots.md

 It can help us capture the benefits of diversity while reducing the risk of collective disasters.
 We want to benefit from the wisdom of crowds while reducing the risk of market crashes.

-To understand what phase transitions tell us about nurturing loonshots more effectively, we need to know just two things about them:1.
-At the heart of every phase transition is a tug-of-war between two competing forces.2.
-Phase transitions are triggered when small shifts in system properties—for example, density or temperature—cause the balance between those two forces to change.
+To understand what phase transitions tell us about nurturing loonshots more effectively, we need to know just two things about them:

+1. At the heart of every phase transition is a tug-of-war between two competing forces.
+2. Phase transitions are triggered when small shifts in system properties—for example, density or temperature—cause the balance between those two forces to change.
-It is a truth universally acknowledged that a single man in possession of a good fortune must be in want of a wife.

 As a forest gets dangerously close to a phase transition, to erupting, the frequency of fires should take a specific form.
 The frequency should vary in inverse proportion to size: Twenty-acre fires should occur half as often as ten-acre fires.
 Forty-acre fires should occur one-quarter as often as ten-acre fires.
 Hundred-acre fires should occur one-tenth as often, and so on.
 That pattern, called a power law, is a surprising prediction—a mathematical clue that a forest is on the verge of erupting.